Lymphatic System Foods | Best and Worst Foods for the Lymphatic System

 Nuts and Seeds

 Nuts and seeds also benefit immune and lymphatic health due to their nutrient density.
 They also contain omega 3's and antioxidant polyphenols that help to keep inflammation levels low.
+They are great foods to eat on the lymphatic diet, or when you are on a diet to cleanse the lymphatic system.
 Some of the best nuts and seeds for lymphatic health include:

 - Chia seeds